Posted: 11/03/16 | November 3rd, 2016

 They helped me realize I’m finally in a place where I want to settle down with someone.
 I realized I am no superman, so I hired more staff and created a better work/life balance where I actually shut off the computer.
 With my pants no longer fitting me (and without the money or desire to buy a whole new wardrobe), I finally signed up for the gym and paid for a trainer to force me to develop a healthy lifestyle.
 I’ve purchased cookbooks and enrolled in a cooking class.

 And I hired an editor to help me finish my book, Ten Years a Nomad.

 This year I lost sight of the one thing that made me who I am: the staunch belief that we each have the power to make our lives better.

 We often get lost in the sea of life.
 As the waves crash down upon us, we don’t realize that we have the power to navigate out of the storm.
-It took my boat capsizing for me to realize that I was so busy bailing water that I missed the path to clear skies.
+It took my boat capsizing for me to realize that, while I was so busy bailing water, I missed the path to clearer skies.

 Churchill once said that Americans could always be trusted to do the right thing once they had exhausted all the other options.

 I think that’s the same for life in general.